How to Make Strategy Workshops More Creative

 1 Make the pre-work more immersive

-Obviously, you tailor the pre-work to the task.
-As long as people are given enough notice and it’s not too onerous, injecting a bit more creativity into the pre-work tasks will add real value to your discussions.
+Tailor the pre-work to the task.
+As long as people are given enough notice and it’s not too onerous, injecting a bit more creativity into the pre-work tasks will add value to your discussions.

 2 Use creative exercises and break-out sessions

 Often in strategy sessions, there’s lots of discussion in plenary, often around a large boardroom table.
 The risk is that it makes the session feel one-dimensional.
-Don’t be afraid to change the dynamic by the use of break-out sessions to generate fresh thinking.
+Don’t be afraid to change the dynamic by using break-out sessions to generate fresh thinking.

-For strategy sessions, the creative exercises that work well are often those that focus on the bigger picture or the future.
+For strategy sessions, the creative exercises that work well are those that focus on the bigger picture or the future.
 For example, ask people to bring to life the brands in the category through visuals.
-You can use this as a basis for understanding your competitors or the market you operate in.
+You can use this to understand your competitors or the market you operate in.

 Use some invented ‘future world’ scenarios to help in long-term planning.
 For example, let’s imagine a future world where people can no longer socialise in large groups, or where the motor vehicle has been banned.
 (Use whatever scenario is relevant to your task.)
 Then use this to inform your discussions.